Updated: September 26, 2025

 If you’re considering investing in property in Lagos, Portugal, it’s important to be aware of the potential pitfalls that could arise.
 Without the guidance of a real estate attorney, agent, or buyer’s agent like Goldcrest, you might encounter various challenges, such as:

-- Legal complications related to property title deeds or existing debts resulting in lengthy legal battles
+- Problems meeting legal requirements related to property title deeds or existing debts, resulting in lengthy legal battles.

-- Failing to account for additional expenses beyond the listed price, such as mortgage costs, property taxes, notary fees, and registration expenses
+- Failing to account for additional costs beyond the listed price, such as mortgage costs, property taxes, notary fees, and registration expenses.

 Financing Your Property in Portugal